 How does a consumer proposal affect my credit?

 A consumer proposal is a legal arrangement and is a matter of public record.
 It is also noted on your credit report and this for an additional three years after the proposal has been successfully completed.
 How a consumer proposal affects your credit will depend on what is on your credit report.

 Consumer Proposal is a matter of public record.
 This means that if someone wants information on your consumer proposal, they can visit Industry Canada’s website and search for your name in the Bankruptcy Insolvency Records.
 A small fee of $8 is required.

 How does a consumer proposal affect future employment?

 If your employer is one of your creditors, they will naturally be informed.
 In addition, if you work or are seeking employment in the finance industry and your terms of employment state you can’t hold your position while insolvent, you will need to tell your employer.
 Also, when applying for positions that require you to be bondable, this could create a problem.

-Contact us for more information about Consumer proposal and help with your debt.
+Contact us for more information about consumer proposal and help with your debt

 We have been helping consumers get debt relief since 1994.
 If you aren’t sure if filing a consumer proposal is the right debt solution for you, we can help.
-Contact us at 1-888-753-2227 for a confidential appointment with one of our accredited counsellors.
+Contact us today or call 1-888-753-2227 for a confidential appointment with one of our accredited counsellors.
 We’re happy to sit down with you and review your entire financial situation and provide realistic solutions.
 We’ll answer your questions about how to manage your debt and become debt free.